Volunteering in Tanzania

 Larger buses connect all cities, towns and villages across the country.
 There are three railway lines in Tanzania; Tazara, running from Dar es Salaam to Lusaka passing through Morogoro, Iringa and Mbeya.
 Central line runs from Dar es Salaam to Kigoma through Dodoma and Northern line from Dar es Salaam to Tanga and on to Arusha.

 Tanzania is generally safe for visitors.
 Petty crimes like pickpocketing are common in urban areas but can be avoided or minimised by following basic safety precautions.
-Women can be targets of sexual harassment and assault, The in-country brief volunteers on safety precautions.
+Women can be targets of sexual harassment and assault.
+The in-country team briefs volunteers on safety precautions.

 Before applying for a volunteering assignment in Tanzania, please do some further research on living in Tanzania and the organisation you are hoping to volunteer with.
 Successful applicants will have the opportunity to discuss expected living and working arrangements with their recruitment officer.